 These uncertain times have shifted much business into the online realm.
 If you need help transitioning certain aspects of your business online, contact StratGrow today.
-We are a Tucson based digital marketing agency that specializes in content, branding, search engine optimization (SEO), social media management, website design, and much more.
+We are a Tucson-based digital marketing agency specializing in content, branding, search engine optimization (SEO), social media management, website design, and much more.

 We don’t just want to build you a custom Growth Strategy, we want to give you resources for the everyday.
 Read our blog for fresh ideas and insights on business growth and development.